myfinance/mfframework/README.md

 prepare for next release:
 git checkout dev
-//change and commit the version in the jenkins-file to major_minor_micro-alpha.${BUILD_ID}
-commit and push
+//change and commit the version in the jenkins-file to major_minor_micro-alpha. commit and push

+for the deployment you have to change the app version in the helm-chart of the mfdeployment repository and merge the dev branch to the prod-branch

 - on feature branches and on the master will be no ci-builds

-This is basicly  the git flow workflow but without release branch.
-This is because I will never fix the production only.
-If I need a fix I will allways rollout the dev-branch with all completed features.
-This is ok because I'm the only tester and if I test anything I'll do it allready in the featurebranch before I'll merge it to dev.

 git log --oneline --graph --decorate